2025 Singaporean general election: National Solidarity Party

 Secretary-general Spencer Ng said that the NSP was "unsurprised" about the election date; however, he called it "detrimental to the spirit of democracy".
-It planned to contest in the GRCs of Sembawang and Tampines, as well as the SMCs formed from them (Sembawang West and Tampines Changkat) against the PAP in multi-cornered contests.
-On 20 April, the party confirmed that they would not contest the SMCs, but would contest both GRCs in multi-cornered contests, as they had done so in the 2020 general election.
-In a virtual rally on Facebook held on 29 April, the NSP said that they aimed to make Singapore a multi-party system, instead of the existing dominant-party system.
-It also offered policy suggestions to champion if elected.
-The NSP spent S$281,888 in their campaign.
+The party planned to contest in the GRCs of Sembawang and Tampines, as well as the SMCs formed from them (Sembawang West and Tampines Changkat) against the PAP in multi-cornered contests.
+On 20 April, it confirmed that it would not contest the SMCs, but would contest both GRCs in multi-cornered contests, as had been done in the 2020 general election.
+They also offered policy suggestions to champion if elected.
+The NSP spent $281,888 in its campaign.

 Singapore United Party

 The SUP planned to contest in Ang Mo Kio GRC and increased the frequency of its outreach.
-On Nomination Day, it fielded secretary-general Andy Zhu alongside Nigel Ng, Noraini Yunus, Chandran Sanmugam, and Vincent Ng in the GRC.
+On Nomination Day, it fielded a five-member team for the GRC, led by secretary-general Andy Zhu.
 Speaking to the media after the end of nominations, Zhu questioned the PPP's rationale for contesting the GRC, saying that he had walked the ground as an RP candidate.
 Martinn Ho, a PPP member, countered that the later-founded SUP "came at the last minute".